LogicsSoftware/files/README.md

 Select www/index.html in your browser, from file system or via httpd server.

+Dir test contains test1.json, a Google locations compatible file with only 15 locations - very small, for first tests.

 The app is plain HTML, CSS, and JavaScript.
 I wrote it mainly for playing with the JavaScript FileReader object.

 My Tests: